Bitwig Studio Review

 Getting started with it.

-Installation process is as easy and painless as it can be.
-When Bitwig launches for the first time, it will ask you to specify your audio hardware I/O, will self detect any controllers, and you can manually add any MIDI controller that’s not recognized automatically.
+The installation process is as easy and painless as it can be.
+When Bitwig launches for the first time, it will ask you to specify your audio hardware I/O, will self-detect any controllers, and you can manually add any MIDI controller that’s not recognized automatically.
 Finally, it will ask you to download some extension packs (something that I strongly recommend you to do).
 After those three steps, which can actually be done any time under preferences, you are pretty much done with setup!

 Bitwig has three different views: